 Behavioral Health Response Program

-The Behavioral Health Response Program is a co-responder program that pairs law enforcement officers with behavioral health specialists to respond to calls for service that involve persons with mental illness, behavioral health crisis and emotionally charged situations.
-The teams utilize the combined expertise of the deputy and the behavioral health specialist to de-escalate situations and help get individuals the appropriate mental health services they need.
-Co-responders also provide clinical assessments including M1 holds and relieving deputies of providing behavioral health services that have generally been placed on them.
+The Arapahoe County Sheriff’s Office Behavioral Health Response Program is a co-responder program that pairs licensed mental health clinicians or "co-responders" with deputies on calls for service that involve persons with mental illness, behavioral health crisis and emotionally charged situations.
+The teams utilize the combined expertise of the deputy and co-responder to de-escalate situations and help get individuals the appropriate mental health services they need.

 Under general supervision of the ACSO Program Manager, there are five full-time licensed clinicians who work alongside sheriff deputies.